 Union members who work around chemicals frequently ask, 'What is this stuff and what is it doing to me?'
-The answer is to ask for the Material Safety Data Sheet (or as they are also referred to, Safety Data Sheet - SDS).
-Material Safety Data Sheets (MSDSs) provide information about substances, and the hazards associated with those substances.
-Under Chapter 4 of the Victorian Occupational Health and Safety Regulations, 2007 (Hazardous Substances and Materials) employers must provide OHS reps with access to MSDSs of all hazardous substances in the workplace.
+The answer is to ask for the Material Safety Data Sheet (or as they are now referred to under the revised regulations, Safety Data Sheet - SDS).
+Safety Data Sheets provide information about substances, and the hazards associated with those substances.
+Under Chapter 4 of the Victorian Occupational Health and Safety Regulations, 2017 (Hazardous Substances and Materials) employers must provide OHS reps with access to SDSs of all hazardous substances in the workplace.

 Substances can be: